What are promissory notes used for?

-All Rocket Lawyer Promissory Notes are digital signature-ready using Rocket Sign.
-If you are using your own document, you can upload it to your Rocket Lawyer account and add text, date, and signature fields for digital signing as well.
+All Rocket Lawyer Promissory Notes are electronic signature-ready using Rocket Sign.
+If you are using your own document, you can upload it to your Rocket Lawyer account and add text, date, and signature fields for electronic signing as well.

 Does a promissory note include interest?